i3visio/osrframework/README.md

 ```

 Then, you might have to copy the sample files in the osrframework folder to add your
-own credentials or API Keys.
-You might edit with your preferred text editor.
+own API Keys.
+You might edit them with your preferred text editor.
 ```
-cp config_credentials.py.sample config_credentials.py
-nano config_credentials.py
 cp config_api_keys.py.sample config_api_keys.py
 nano config_api_keys.py
 cd ..
 ```
+If you skip this step, OSRFramework will create files without any credentials.
+This is not a
-Then you can proceed to the installation.
+mojor issue as you will be able to provide them as a parameter.
+Then you can resume the
+installation.
 ```
 # Superuser privileges are required so as to complete the installation.
 sudo python setup.py build